ggrg/docs/README.md

 The following architecture diagram shows the Mojaloop services:
 ![Mojaloop Services](https://github.com/mojaloop/docs/blob/master/Wiki/Mojaloop%20Services%20Overview.png)

+## ML-Adapter
+The Mojaloop Adapter is the translation layer to convert to/from Mojaloop API to an internal format that is used in Central Services Stack.

-### Central Services
+## Central Services
-The central services are a collection of separate services that help the DFSPs perform operations on the network.
+The central ledger is a series of services that facilitate clearing and settlement of transfers between DFSPs, including the following functions:

-- The [Central Directory Service](./CentralDirectory) determines which DFSP handles a user's accounts.
-- The [Central Ledger Service](./CentralLedger) handles clearing and settlement.
-- The [Central Rules Service](./CentralRules) sets policy across the system.
-- The [Fraud service](https://github.com/mojaloop/central-fraud-sharing) aids DFPS in identifying suspicious behavior.
+* Brokering real-time messaging for funds clearing
+* Maintaining net positions for a deferred net settlement
+* Propagating scheme-level and off-transfer fees

 ## End-to-End Scenarios
 The aforementioned individual services can't alone describe how key scenarios work across the system.
 Therefore, for each of the [Mojaloop Scenarios](https://github.com/mojaloop/docs/blob/master/scenarios.md), we provide a technical walk through.